Happy-silly-cat/home-page.github.io/contents/research-p2.md

 ### Application 2: Quantifying the impact of environmental changes on bioaccumulation.

-Salinity-mediated bioaccumulation dynamics of copper and nickel in estuarine sediments
+*Salinity effects on metal bioaccumulation in estuarine sediments*